ideal-lab5/Grants-Program/applications/etf_network.md

 #### Delayed Transaction Manager

-We will build a dapp to provide a cohesive user experience in which they can manage future proxy status and proxied accounts and to manage and monitor delayed transactions.
-We have not decided on a specific visualization yet, but have instead a well-defined list of requirements and interactions.
-We intend to amend this proposal prior to Milestone 4 to supply more in depth information regarding this piece.
-The transaction manager would play an important role in bringing visibility about the ETF Network activity, along with providing tools for orchestrating flows of chained delayed transactions (transactions that would be executed based on a predefined sequence).

-**Future Proxy Manager**
-The future proxy manager is the entrypoint to being able to use delayed transactions.
-It will incorporate tools to:
-- Allow account connections
-- Set an account as a future proxy
-- Set or remove an account as a proxy for child accounts
-- Soft-derive child accounts
+The delayed transaction manager is a set of tools and a user interface that enables users to:

+- prepare and submit delayed transactions
+- inspect the current chain state
+- monitor delayed transaction status

+Much of this functionality, such as the block explorer and preparing calls, will behave similarly to polkadotjs 'under the hood'.
+We also will investigate using some notification system to provide alerts on execution of delayed transactions.
+This will serve as a fundamental piece that allows end-users to interact with the system and prepare delayed transactions.

+There are two major components, the `scheduler` and the `explorer`.

 **Scheduler UI**
-The scheduler module will allow users to construct transactions and/or chain of transactions through a visual interface.
+The scheduler module will allow users to construct transactions and chains of transactions through a visual interface.
 Users would be able to schedule transactions to be executed in the future, either independently or as part of a chain of transactions.
-A chain of transactions is a set of transactions that would be executed if one or more previous transactions stated as pre-requirements have been executed previously.
+A chain of transactions is a valid merkle clock that other nodes agree to merge (i.e. valid calls chained together with provides/requires).
 It will incorporate tools to:

 - Construct, sign, encrypt, and schedule transactions for future blocks
-- Define chains of transactions.
+- Define chains of calls/transactions
-- Cancel or replace scheduled transactions
+- display fee estimation for future transactions
-- Warn on invalid nonces and prompt new child derivation

 **Explorer UI**
 The explorer module will allow visualization of scheduled transactions and provide options to get details during their lifecycle.
 It will incorporate tools to:
 - Query/Search scheduled transactions (past and future).
-- View detailed information on scheduled transactions, including which child account was used.
+- View detailed information on scheduled transactions
 - Monitor the execution of scheduled transactions, and chains of transactions through a visual interface.
-- Subscribe to get notifications about status changes on specific scheduled transactions.
+- Stretch: Subscribe to get notifications about status changes on specific scheduled transactions.

 ### Ecosystem Fit